ritesrnjn/ngqs/README.md

 # Angular QuickStart

-This repository holds AngularJS 2 boilerplate for building fast, robust, and adaptable web apps or sites
+This repository holds Angular boilerplate for building fast, robust, and adaptable web apps or sites.

 ## Table of Contents
 1. [Technologies](#technologies)